Suchy499/PrivateGameHelper-for-Super-Animal-Royale/README.md

 ## Changelog

-### v1.4.1
+### v1.4.2

-- Added an option to disable bananas as boundaries for duels
-- Code refactoring
+- Removed the super juicer
+- Added the /ziplines command
+- Fixed zipline placement for dodgeball and hamball racing

 ## Disclaimer